mehlleniumfalke/defwp/README.md

 ## Version Control
 ### Wordpress
-Wordpress Version can be pinned down in `docker-compose.yml`
+Wordpress version can be pinned down in `docker-compose.yml`
 Default: `latest`

 ### Plugins
-Plugin Versions can be pinned down in `start.sh`
+Plugin versions can be pinned down in `start.sh`
 Default: `latest`